masfrank/ollama-for-amd/README.md

 ```
 Please follow the [wiki](https://github.com/likelovewant/ollama-for-amd/wiki) guide to build or use the pre-release version.

-Note: `gfx803, gfx1010` reported not working by the wiki method ,expected a future support
+Note: `gfx803` reported partialy working by the wiki method ,expected a future support